-Negotiators hunker down as Brexit talks hit final weeks
+UK pushes on with EU-reviled law as Brexit talks go to wire

 The U.K. government says it respects the peace accord and the Brexit withdrawal agreement, but wants the law as a “safety net” in case the EU makes unreasonable demands after Brexit that could impede trade between Northern Ireland and the rest of the U.K.

-The bill is due to win approval from the House of Commons on Tuesday, despite opposition from some members of Prime Minister Boris Johnson’s governing Conservative Party.
+Prime Minister Boris Johnson’s large parliamentary majority ensured the bill passed its final House of Commons vote on Tuesday night, despite resistance from opposition parties and even some members of the governing Conservative Party.

 Five former prime ministers, including Johnson’s Conservative predecessor Theresa May, have condemned the legislation.

-Opposition Labour Party business spokeswoman Lucy Powell accused the government of “playing a dangerous game — and it is the people and businesses of Northern Ireland who risk paying the price.”
+The business spokesman for the opposition Labour Party, Ed Miliband, said the bill was the work of “legislative hooligans” who were trashing Britain’s reputation.

+“We are at a grave national moment” amid Brexit and the coronavirus pandemic, Miliband said.
+“We need new trade deals where our word is our bond, and the government plays these appalling games.”

 The legislation still must pass through Parliament’s upper chamber, the House of Lords, before becoming law.
 No date has been scheduled for it to be debated there.